almossawi/hans/README.md

   </a>
 </p>

-_A Book of Algorithms_ is an upcoming three-part story about a witty tailor in a foreign land who learns how to think by learning about a set of fundamental computing algorithms.
-This repository will include the entire codebase for the project, to encourage and facilitate collaboration.
-Of course, you are also welcome to send me your comments via email or [Twitter](https://twitter.com/alialmossawi).
+_Hans in the Land of Bards_ is an upcoming adventure story about a witty tailor and his witty accomplice who struggle to escape a land where things aren't always what they seem.
+In the process, they learn about fundamental computing algorithms.

 ## Release date
-The project is planned for release in late 2014.
+The project is planned for release in March 2015.
 I will send out an email to the mailing list once the project is released.
 You can add yourself to the list by visiting the website.

 ## How to contribute
 Feel free to fork the project and submit suggested changes as Pull Requests.